riotu-lab/gps_denied_navigation_sim/README.md

 ### Installation

-#### 1. TODO: Simulation Development Environment Docker Image
+#### 1. Simulation Development Environment Docker Image

-A Docker image for the simulation development environment is under development.
+A Docker image for the simulation development environment is available at [gps_denied_navigation_docker](https://github.com/riotu-lab/gps_denied_navigation_docker.git).
 It includes Ubuntu 22.04, ROS 2 Humble + Gazebo Garden, and PX4 Autopilot.

 #### 2. Blender

+You can do this step outside the docker container.
 Make sure you have Blender version 3.6.0.
 Download it [here](https://download.blender.org/release/Blender3.6/), select `blender-3.6.0-linux-x64.tar.xz`, wait for it to download, and unzip it.

 ```bash
 cd blender-3.6.0-linux-x64.tar.xz